micolous/python-slackrealtime/README.rst

 You'll need to install non-Python dependencies::

-  # apt-get install libffi-dev python-dev build-essential
+  # apt install libffi-dev python-dev build-essential

 In order to install the development version from the git repository::